semaphoreci/docs/docs/essentials/fail-fast-stop-running-tests-on-the-first-failure.md

 ```

 In the above scenario, if linting fails, but the unit tests have already started,
-we will not break them in the middle of the execution.
+they will not be stopped in the middle of execution.

-The Security Scan and Integration Tests are canceled.
+The Security Scan and Integration Tests, however, would be canceled.

 ## See also